Best speakers 2024: budget to premium models tested by our expert reviewers

 Need careful system matching to sound their best

-The big brothers of the A-Line series, these A7s are superb floorstanders that sound great, look great and are compact enough to fit into most homes.
+The big brothers of the A-Line series, these Spendor A7s are superb floorstanders that sound great, look great and are compact enough to fit into most homes.

 Build quality is of a high standard, with crisp edges and impeccably smart wood veneer finishes in a choice of black ash, dark walnut or natural oak – there’s also a satin white option (for an additional fee).
+These long-running speakers may have increased in price over the years, but they remain wonderfully capable performers at this premium end that will richly reward you.

 Each speaker has an 18cm mid/bass driver and a 22mm tweeter with a wide surround to disperse the sound even further.
 Performance is refined yet entertaining, combining stunning precision, clarity and subtlety with hugely enjoyable dynamics and rhythm.
 They time with pinpoint accuracy and are immensely transparent – without straying into 'clinical-sounding' territory.
+In our review, we played songs from Lorde, Massive Attack and Ólufar Arnalds, and said the "Spendors remain agile and controlled throughout, handling each musical strand like a veteran puppet-master."

 If you’re in the market for a new pair of top-notch floorstanding speakers, these elegant Spendor A7s should make their way to the top of your list.